JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 when the runtime needs to determine if an object can be shared with another thread, it only needs to check if that object is frozen.
 If it is, the whole graph is also frozen and safe to be shared.

 The Native runtime adds an extension function `freeze()` to all classes.
-Calling `freeze()` will make an object frozen.
-It will also freeze everything referenced by the object, recursively.
+Calling `freeze()` will freeze an object and everything referenced by the object, recursively.

 ```kotlin
 data class MoreData(val strData: String, var width: Float)